Skip to content

 AsyncMQ CLI

-The asyncmq CLI is your command-line control center for managing queues, jobs, workers, and configuration, all wrapped in a splashy Rich banner and powered by Click.
+The asyncmq CLI is your command-line control center for managing queues, jobs, workers, and backend workers, all wrapped in a splashy Rich banner and powered by Click.

 Installation & Entry Point